Vedant-Git-dev/Rock-Paper-Scissor-Game/README.md

 - Buttons for Rock, Paper, and Scissors
 - Computer's move is generated randomly
 - Instant result display: You Win / You Lose / Draw
 - Scoreboard: tracks your score vs the computer
-- Reset and Exit options
 - Responsive layout with clean UI design

 ---